Sustainable Development Goals

 The Nordics

-No data is shown for each of the Nordic countries, as the sectoral distribution of international flows will depend on national priorities.
+No assessment of progress is performed for the Nordic countries, as the sectoral distribution of international flows will depend on national contexts and priorities.

 Target 15.b